gonzal15/gonzal15.github.io/readme.md

 #### 1) Create your resume in Markdown

 The first step is to open your Markdown editor and start creating your resume.
-If you have a resume already handy in a .docx or .pdf format, you can copy the information from there into your Markdown editor and make adjustments as needed.

 Markdown is a lightweight markup language used to create and format simple text documents.
-While web pages are displayed to you using HTML (another markup language) writing HTML code can be a bit difficult, especially when starting out.
 Markdown files can be converted to an appropriate format that can be displayed as a webpage.
-The purpose of a lightweight markup language like Markdown is to have a more human-readable piece of code that others can look at.
+The purpose of a lightweight markup language like Markdown is to have a more human-readable code that others can look at.

-This feature is pointed out by Andrew Etter in his book, and using a lightweight markup language as a technical writer is one of his principles.
+This human-readability characteristic is pointed out by Andrew Etter in his book, and using a lightweight markup language as a technical writer is one of his principles.
 He notes that having something written in Markdown also makes it easier for collaboration.
-For example, when writing a ReadMe file that is to eventually be modified by different people with diverse skillsets, a lightweight markup language makes it easier for those people to make a meaningful contribution.
+When writing a ReadMe file that is to eventually be modified by different people with diverse skillsets, a lightweight markup language makes it easier for those people to make a meaningful contribution.

 #### 2) Create a new website with Jekyll

 Now that we have a Markdown-formatted resume, we want to get the files ready for when we eventually host it online.
-We can get a folder created locally on your computer with all of the relevant files we need using Jekyll.
+We can create a folder locally on your computer with all of the relevant files we need using Jekyll.

 Start by opening your computer's terminal.
 Then, enter the following command:
 ```
 jekyll new [name]
 ```
 Where "name" is the name of the folder you want to create.
 Depending on the directory that you opened your terminal in, there should now be a folder there with the name you gave in the command.
-This folder contains all of the necessary files to host your website.
+This folder contains all of the files needed to host your website.

 You may have noticed that the size of this folder is pretty small, and Andrew Etter notes this as a strength.
 Compared to dynamic websites, static websites don't require a lot of resources to create nor to host online.
-This makes them a quick and efficient option for showing text, which is desirable when the point of your website is only to show text!
+This makes them a quick and efficient option for showing text.

 #### 3) Create a repository for your website in GitHub

 In order to host your website through GitHub Pages, you will need to create a repository in your GitHub account for it.
-Creating a repository is as simple as clicking the button in the top right corner of this page in GitHub where your profile picture is, going to "Your repositories", and then clicking the green button that says "New".
+This repository will contain the files you created in step 2.
 The name of your repository should be in the following format:
 ```
 yourGitHubUsername.github.io
 ```